-The name "Maestro" is a tribute to the company founder, Domenico Pontrelli, who was known as the Maestro for being a fun, eccentric character, who would often pretend he was a band leader and "teach" friends and family about the better things in life, amid a simple time in early Los Angeles.
-The company today strives to bring the spirit of "Maestro" to life in every aspect of the business.
+The name “Maestro” is a tribute to the company founder, Domenico Pontrelli, who was known as the Maestro for being a fun, eccentric character, who would often pretend he was a band leader and “teach” friends and family about the better things in life amid a simple time in early Los Angeles.
+The company today strives to bring the spirit of “Maestro” to life in every aspect of the business.

 Our company was founded by Domenico Pontrelli after he immigrated to the United States from a small town in the Puglia region of Southern Italy.
 In the 1920's he opened his first retail Italian meat market in Los Angeles.
 Out of his store, the Eastside Market, named after the nearby Eastside Brewery, he manufactured and sold his specialty Italian sausages on the premises.

-Late 1920's - Early 1930's
+Late 1920s – Early 1930s

 Eastside Market had outgrown its original facility and was moved to a larger location on Alpine Street in Downtown Los Angeles near what is now Chinatown.
 This allowed Domenico to add a full array of deli meats and cheeses to his product line.